Blood Orange Margs are the Perfect Balance of Sweet and Tart!

 Ingredients You’ll Need

-blood orange margarita ingredients on a countertop
+blood orange margaritas recipe ingredients on a countertop

-• Tequila: we always use a blanco tequila (silver tequila) in our margarita recipes.
+• Tequila: We always use a blanco tequila (silver tequila) in our margarita recipes.
 It has a clear color because it’s bottled immediately after being distilled.
 You can also use a Reposado tequila or anaje tequila if you prefer or if you have those on hand.
 There’s a bit more about the best tequila for margaritas in the section below.

-• Orange liqueur: you can use any type of orange liqueur you have on hand.
+• Orange liqueur: You can use any type of orange liqueur you have on hand.
 We used Triple Sec, but you could also use Cointreau.
 Grand Marnier is another good option because it is a mixture of orange liqueur and cognac.
 Here’s a guide to types of orange liqueur if you aren’t sure what to purchase.

-• Fresh lime juice: this is a must for homemade margaritas.
+• Fresh lime juice: This is a must for homemade margaritas.
 You’ll need about 3 limes for this recipe: two for the juice and one for the outer rim of the glass.
 You’ll need more if you plan to make a pitcher.

-• Blood oranges: wait until you see the color of the juice from these vibrant blood oranges.
+• Blood oranges: Wait until you see the color of the juice from these vibrant blood oranges.
 You can use regular oranges instead for a more traditional margarita recipe.

-• Agave: adding a bit of agave or honey makes this recipe so easy.
-You can also use a quick simple syrup, which is just granulated sugar dissolved in water if you have that handy and don’t have honey or agave
+• Agave: Adding a bit of agave or honey makes this recipe so easy.
+You can also use a quick simple syrup, which is just granulated sugar dissolved in water if you have that handy and don’t have honey or agave.

 Best Tequila for Margaritas